-All our staff are aware of systems and resources available within insert name of school/academy/college, and these are explained to them as part of staff induction, which include our child protection policy; the employee code of conduct and the role of the Designated Safeguarding Lead and Keeping Children Safe in Education 2024.
+All our staff are aware of systems and resources available within The Garibaldi School, and these are explained to them as part of staff induction, which include our child protection policy; the employee code of conduct and the role of the Designated Safeguarding Lead and Keeping Children Safe in Education 2024.

-We have an induction checklist when staff start employment or volunteering opportunities to ensure they receive the information and training required to support them and keep our children safe.
-(If your establishment does not use this checklist then delete this statement but write here what other arrangements you have in place to ensure all staff including volunteers are informed of how to respond to concerns and incidents).
+We have an induction checklist when staff start employment or volunteering opportunities to ensure they receive the information and training required to support them and keep our children safe

 All our staff receive safeguarding and child protection training which is updated every three years.
 In addition, to this training all staff members receive child protection and safeguarding updates when required, but at least annually.
+This training is provided by the lead DSL.